palewire/go-big-with-github-actions/docs/deploy.md

 :::{admonition} Sidenote
 :class: tip

-If you're interested in learning more about Framework, you should consult [Observable's documentation](https://observablehq.com/framework/getting-started) or follow the tutorial for journalists I've published [on GitHub](https://github.com/palewire/observable-framework-cpi-example).
+If you're interested in learning more about Framework, you should consult [Observable's documentation](https://observablehq.com/framework/getting-started) or follow the tutorial for journalists we've published [on GitHub](https://github.com/palewire/observable-framework-cpi-example).
 :::

 We don't have time to go into the details of how to build a full Observable app here, so I've prepared a ready-to-serve folder of code that you should [download from GitHub](https://github.com/palewire/go-big-with-github-actions/raw/refs/heads/main/site.zip).